 Munger Tolles has substantial experience representing aerospace and defense clients both domestically and abroad in a range of matters, including False Claims Act (FCA) cases, alleged whistleblower claims, internal investigations and compliance reviews, environmental actions and contract disputes.
 We have represented clients in congressional and Justice Department investigations, Foreign Corrupt Practice Act cases and taking major cases to trial for these companies.

-Recent litigation work includes representing:
+Our litigation work includes representing:

 - Argon ST, a subsidiary of Boeing, in obtaining summary judgment on trade secret causes of action related to power amplifier technology in a satellite system after taking the case on the eve of trial.